<?xml version="1.0" encoding="utf-8"?>

 High-fidelity wireframes

 High-fidelity wireframes reveal how the product will look at project completion.
-This type of wireframe is created with digital tools and usually takes more effort to make.
-They typically incorporate the final color palette and possibly some images.
+They're created with digital tools like Figma, Balsamiq, or Adobe XD, and typically require more effort to produce.
+These wireframes incorporate the final color palette, accurate typography, realistic content, and sometimes images, giving stakeholders a near-complete picture of the finished design.

 Improve your UX & Product skills with interactive courses that actually work